johnston9/la-donut/README.md

 ### Outcome of Issues

-These issues were brought to the attention of the Code Institute tutor team and it was concidered not to be anything to bother about.
+These issues were brought to the attention of the Code Institute tutor team and it was considered not to be anything to bother about.
 One tutor said he did not get most of those issues when he ran the app on his device and actually got a very good score all round.

 <p align="center"><strong>Tutor's Lighthouse Report</strong></p>
 <h2 align="center">